epicalyx/MIDAS-IIITD-Internship-Task/SPEECH EMOTION PROBLEM/README.txt

 The dataset taken here is "MELD - A Multimodal Multi-Party Dataset" It can be found here: https://github.com/SenticNet/MELD

-It contains audio files and ahs 5 emotion labels, namely, DISGUST, FEAR, HAPPY, NEUTRAL and SAD.
+It contains audio files and has 5 emotion labels, namely, DISGUST, FEAR, HAPPY, NEUTRAL and SAD.

 DIRECTORY STRUCTURE